-My name is Bethany Daugherty and I'm the driving force behind ReCraft.
+My name is Bethany Walters and I'm the driving force behind ReCraft.

 My background is as a musician and I began learning violin and piano at the age of five.
 I double majored in Violin Performance and Creative Writing at the University of Indianapolis.
 Most of my career has been as a professional musician and working in arts administration.

 Crafting has always been a big part of my life.
 My paternal grandmother, Patricia June, taught me to quilt and knit when I was seven and my maternal grandmother, Patricia Anne, taught me to tat (an old form of lace making) when I was a teenager.
 My mother used to sew and make us matching outfits.
-Currently, I mostly knit, tat, and enjoy exploring different mediums.
-My dream is to get a giant loom and learn to weave!
+Currently, I mostly knit, spin, tat, and enjoy exploring different mediums.
+My next big project is fixing up a loom I inherited and learning to weave!

 Since the age of 16, I've struggled with violin-related injuries.
 After working in the non-profit world for awhile, I quit to focusing on my teaching and performing.
 I spent two years building my teaching studio and performing career and realized that my career as a musician was not sustainable for my body or my mental health and I started searching for a new path.